-Broken Life Line Meaning in Palmistry: What It Really Says About You
+The Meaning of a Broken Life Line in Palmistry: What Does This Line Say About You?

 I didn’t even know I had a life line until someone pointed it out.
 I was 17, sitting cross-legged on the floor at some party, and this girl with henna-stained fingers grabbed my hand and said, “Whoa.
 Your life line is broken.”
 She said it like it was a bad omen.
 Like she’d just uncovered something she wasn’t supposed to see.
 I pulled my hand away and laughed, but I didn’t sleep well that night.